 Low.
-There is no natural drainage system.
-Within 5 to 30 feet, there are road side manmade drains.
-Outfall of those drains are connected with different natural canal.
+Within 10 feet, there are manmade or natural drains.
+Outfall of manmade drains are connected with different natural canal.
 Drain connected water bodies can be contaminated if generated waste of scheme sites get contact with road side drain water by runoff of precipitation or disposal of waste into drain (by discharging solid & liquid wastes from construction site & labor camp into nearby drain & through the drain those wastes can fall into canal water).
 However, it would be minimal because contractor will dispose the generated waste into designated waste dump site regularly.